Student Course Options

-Comparison Between Course Options and Youth Options (August 28, 2015) can be found here .
+Comparison Between Course Options and Youth Options Comparison (August 28, 2015).

 Wisconsin's Youth Options Programs

-Wisconsin's youth options program allows public high school juniors and seniors who meet certain requirements to take postsecondary courses at a UW institution, a Wisconsin technical college, one of the state's participating private nonprofit institutions of higher education, or tribally-controlled colleges.
+Wisconsin's youth options program allows public high school juniors and seniors who meet certain requirements to take post secondary courses at a UW institution, a Wisconsin technical college, one of the state's participating private nonprofit institutions of higher education, or tribal-controlled colleges.
 Approved courses count toward high school graduation and college credit.

 The program opens the door to greater learning opportunities for motivated students considering a technical career, wishing to begin college early, or preparing themselves to enter the workforce immediately after high school graduation.

 Under youth options, a student does not pay for a college course if the school board determines the course qualifies for high school credit and is not comparable to a course already offered in the school district.
 If approved by the school board, the student can receive both high school and college credit upon successful completion of the course.
 A student who successfully completes their high school graduation requirements earns a high school diploma regardless of whether the requirements were met while attending a high school or college.